antoineBonninProjects/sentinel3-sral-demo/README.md

 The Python code is organized into:

-- pipelines: A package to store tasks.
+- tasks: A package to store tasks.
 Currently, it contains only one task.
 - src: Custom code for our project, organized into packages by logical function.
 - utils: Various generic tools, typically code that would be part of libraries installed via our conda channel or through git submodules.

+More information available in the Sphinx doc.

 ## TODO

 - Pass arguments to the script: date range for file fetching
-- Package the code
-- Build a Docker image of this project, even if it is not structured as a job in its current state
+- Build a Docker image of this project, to be used by k8s config for our HPC dask cluster
+- Package the code as a .whl: mandatory if we use K8s to run dask jobs to HPC, the Dockerfile built from sources is sufficient.
+But a .whl is elegant too.
+The only problem is non pip dependencies like eumdac conda lib.
 - Set up a local Kubernetes cluster (Minikube) and deploy:
    - A minimal Dask cluster: 1 master / 1 executor
    - A minimal distributed file system (NFS, OpenEBS, or Ceph): 1 node on local setup to store the Zarr collection
+- benchmark Read/Write performance for different partitionning and chunking strategies.
+For read it can only be made with a real use-case.